ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * Parentheses can be used with `boolean-expr` for grouping.
 So filter selection syntax in the original proposal `'[?(<expr>)]'` is naturally contained in the current lean syntax `'[?<expr>]'` as a special case.
 * Comparisons are restricted to primitive values `number`, `string`, `true`, `false`, `null`.
 Comparisons with complex values will fail, i.e. no selection occurs.
 * Implicit type conversions during comparisons are not performed.
 So `"13 == '13'"` selects nothing.
 * A member or element value by itself is *falsy* only, if it does not exist.
 Otherwise it is *truthy*, resulting in its value.
 To be more specific explicit comparisons are necessary.
-This existence test &ndash; as an exception of the general rule &ndash; also works with complex values.
+This existence test — as an exception of the general rule — also works with complex values.
 * Regular expression tests can be applied to `string` values only.
 * Containment tests work with arrays and objects.
 * Explicit boolean type conversion is done by the not operator `neg-op`.